Reign: Configuration Management

 Rails does it by asking the user to edit yaml files and a few ruby files.
 Some node.js frameworks achieve this by using JSON files.
 In this post, I will present an idea on how the configuration management system should ideally work.

-Two years ago, during this time Heroku published a website detailing a concept called The Twelve-Factor App.
+Few years ago, Heroku published a website detailing a concept called The Twelve-Factor App.
 We can see that configuration is listed third in the list.
 I would like to quote some of their sentences.

 An application’s config is everything that is likely to vary between deploys (staging, production, developer environments, etc)